baiyun-jing/gwe/content/about.md

 ## Background

-Harvard Grad Women in Econ was created in spring 2018 to bring together graduate student women^[Throughout our website, this term includes anyone who identifies with the experience of being a woman.] in economics as well as those interested in working towards inclusion of women in economics.
+Harvard Grad Women in Econ was set up in spring 2018 with two goals: building community among women^[Throughout our website, this term includes anyone who identifies with the experience of being a woman.] in economics at Harvard, and bringing together grad students of all genders to work towards the inclusion of women in economics.

-Our group consists of PhD students at Harvard in economics-related studies.
-That includes students pursuing PhD's in economics, public policy, education policy, business economics, political economy and government, etc.
+We're open to all PhD students at Harvard in economics-related areas.
+(That includes students pursuing PhDs in economics, public policy, education policy, business economics, political economy and government, etc.)

 ---